boo1ean/NordCms/README.md

 ),
 ~~~

-**Please note that this is the component configuration, not the module.**
+**Please note that this is the component configuration, NOT the module.**

 ##Usage